LEGAL

 Chicago, IL 60606

 Please include your name, address, telephone number and email address whenever you contact us, including by email.
+Please include “Personal Information Rights Request” in your subject line.
 This helps us handle your request correctly and allows us to verify your identity to protect your information.
+Depending upon the type of information request, we may require additional verification information.

 Situations Where Rights Cannot Be Granted.
-There may be situations where we cannot grant a particular request — for example, if you ask us to delete your transaction data but we are legally obligated to keep a record of that transaction to comply with law or if we are unable to verify your identity through standard and reasonable requirements.
+There may be situations where we cannot grant a particular request — for example, if you ask us to delete your transaction data but we are legally obligated to keep a record of that transaction to comply with law or if we are unable to verify your identity through standard and reasonable means.
 We may also decline to grant a request where doing so would undermine our legitimate use of data for antifraud and security purposes, such as when you request deletion of an account that is being investigated for security concerns.
 Other reasons your privacy request may be denied could be that granting the request would jeopardize the privacy of others; that the request is substantively frivolous or vexatious; or that granting the request would be highly impractical in the context of our legitimate business purposes.
+If we are unable to fulfill your request to access, review, delete or correct your personal information; and, where required, we will respond with an explanation.

 Privacy Policy Organizations